 By TIM FAULKNER/ecoRI News staff

 WARWICK, R.I. — The rules and players involved in the approval process for the proposed Burrillville power plant has narrowed.
 On Jan.
-29, the two-member Energy Facilities Siting Board (EFSB) voted down several groups and individuals seeking to litigate in the approval process.
+29, the two-member Energy Facility Siting Board (EFSB) voted down several groups and individuals seeking to litigate in the approval process.

 Burrillville Land Trust, Rhode Island Progressive Democrats of America, Fight Against Natural Gas, Burrillville Against Spectra Energy, Sister Mary Pendergast, Fossil Free Rhode Island and Occupy Providence were all denied status to intervene in the proceedings.